-Tribe Additional Joint Lead/Argonne Follow-up Tribal Comment/Responses Navajo Nation (Cont.)
+Tribe Reclamation and NPS Communications with Tribes Tribal Comment/Response Navajo Nation (Cont.)
 February 13, 2014: A hardcopy of the February 11, 2014, letter was sent to Tony Joe and Jason John.
 February 24, 2014: Return receipt confirmation for the February 11, 2014, letter to Tony Joe.
 February 28, 2014: Rob Billerbeck, NPS spoke with Mr. John regarding government-to-government consultation.
 February 28, 2014: Mr. John indicated that there may have been a misunderstanding.
 The Navajo Nation would like LTEMP March 17, 2014: Mr. Billerbeck sent an e-mail to Mr. John in reply to the February 21, 2014, e-mail and attached letter requesting to meet with the project managers of representatives to explain the LTEMP process before signing the MOU.
 The Navajo Nation will likely wait until summer for formal government-to-government consultation.
 LTEMP.
 Mr. Billerbeck apologized for not being able to meet on the requested dates and proposed new dates for a meeting and attached some additional information on the LTEMP project for the Navajo to review in advance.
 March 17, 2014: Mr. John requested a meeting at 2 p.m. on April 10, 2014, in Window Rock, Arizona.
-October 2014: MOU signed by joint-leads June 9, 2014: MOU Signed.
+October 2014: MOU signed by joint-leads June 9, 2014: MOU signed.
 December 17, 2014: Preliminary Chapters 1 and 2 sent to the Navajo Nation for review.
 October 6, 2015: Navajo Nation submitted comments on the LTEMP DEIS.
 April 15, 2015: Preliminary Chapter 3 sent to the Navajo Nation for review.
+May 4 and 5, 2016: Navajo Nation submitted additional comments on the LTEMP DEIS.
 July 1, 2015: LTEMP DEIS sent to the Navajo Nation for review.
 Ohkay Owingeh January 23, 2012: John Halliday, DOI, called and left a message for Anthony Moquino regarding the November 2011 LTEMP letter asking if the Tribe wished to participate in the LTEMP process.
 January 27, 2012: Mr. Moquino indicated that the Tribe did not wish to participate in the LTEMP process.
 January 26, 2012: Mr. Halliday left a message with Mr. Moquino asking if the Tribe wished to participate in the LTEMP process.
 January 27, 2012: Mr. Halliday spoke with Mr. Moquino and asked if the Tribe would like to participate in the LTEMP process Paiute Indian Tribe of Utah No follow-up needed.
 Tribe returned form and requested to be added to mailing list.
 January 9, 2012: The Cooperating Agency form was returned.
 The Paiute Indian Tribe of Utah is not interested in being a Cooperating Agency, but would like to remain updated on the LTEMP.